- Short-term loans

 Over the years, OnDeck has gotten a lot of flack for their sales and advertising transparency.
 This lender famously did not sign the Small Business Business Borrower’s Bill of Rights, a bill created as an attempt for companies in the industry to self-regulate.
 The bill includes standards like sales and advertising transparency and the right to non-abusive products.
 Lenders like OnDeck claim the Bill of Rights does not represent the kind of products that they offer.

-However, it should be noted that OnDeck, Kabbage, and CAN Capital have formed their own alliance, called the Innovative Lending Platform Association (ILPA) as a sort of response to the aforementioned bill of rights.
+However, it should be noted that OnDeck has formed their own association with a few other lenders, called the Innovative Lending Platform Association (ILPA) as a sort of response to the aforementioned bill of rights.
+Here is their own Code of Ethics.

-However opaque the website may be, OnDeck’s customer service is transparent and interested in educating the merchant on their options.
-In addition, the ILPA has recently introduced a SMART Box, a tool intended to help borrowers easily compare loan options, which clearly includes information such as the APR and the cents on the dollar cost for potential loans.
+In addition, you’ll know everything you need to before accepting the loan—the ILPA has recently introduced a SMART Box, a tool intended to help borrowers easily compare loan options, which clearly includes information such as the APR and the cents on the dollar cost for potential loans.
 While their website could provide a bit more information, you will know everything you need to know before signing the contract.

 Customer Service and Technical Support